 Oregon Department of Energy (ODOE) – Manages compliance to Oregon-specific Home Energy Performance Score requirements – Training credentials, CCB licensing, scorecard utility rates.

-City of Portland Bureau of Planning and Sustainability (BPS) – Manages the Portland Home Energy Score program and is the official Home Energy Score Partner to US DOE.
+City of Portland Bureau of Planning and Sustainability (BPS) – Manages the City of Portland Home Energy Score program and is the official Home Energy Score Partner to US DOE.

 Earth Advantage – Implements program quality assurance on behalf of the City of Portland.